 Hiring a Marketing Agency vs. an Employee

 In the current business climate, marketing is everything.
 For a business of any size – and in just about any industry – to remain competitive, having a comprehensive and compelling marketing strategy in place is imperative to an organization’s growth.
-As a result, companies that may have never, or only rarely, advertised in the past are suddenly finding themselves in need of major marketing expertise; and they’re starting to ask themselves whether engaging an outside marketing agency or hiring an internal marketing team is the answer they’re looking for.
+As a result, companies that may have never, or only rarely, advertised in the past are suddenly finding themselves in need of major marketing; and they’re starting to ask themselves whether engaging an outside marketing agency or digital marketing strategy and consulting agency or hiring an internal marketing team is the answer they’re looking for.

 For many companies, the decision is made based on cost and convenience.
 For example, a larger company may favor the idea of hiring internally because, for them, having a marketing team in-house provides the greatest return on investment.
 Smaller companies, meanwhile, may prefer to hire an agency because they fear an in-house team would be too costly or complicated to manage and maintain.
 The reality is, there are so many variables at play, there’s no one-size-fits-most formula for determining what’s best for your organization.
 It’s a decision that requires the careful consideration of several key factors.